theowenyoung/archive-actionsflow/packages/actionsflow-trigger-telegram_bot/README.md

 # `@actionsflow/trigger-telegram_bot`

-This is an [Actionsflow](https://github.com/actionsflow/actionsflow) [telegram bot](https://core.telegram.org/bots/api) trigger. `telegram_bot` trigger is triggered when new messages of telegram bot are detected.
+This is a [telegram bot](https://core.telegram.org/bots/api) trigger of [Actionsflow](https://github.com/actionsflow/actionsflow). `telegram_bot` trigger is triggered when new messages of telegram bot are detected.
 This trigger supports to specify one message type or multiple message types

 > This is an official trigger, you don't need to install it manually.